-The history of Trefriw, Crafnant House & our story
+The history of Trefriw and Crafnant House

-Our village, Trefriw, in Eryri | Snowdonia, North Wales, has a fascinating history which we delve into here!
+Our village, Trefriw, in Eryri | Snowdonia, North Wales, has an unexpected fascinating history which we delve into here!

 The history of Trefriw

-The name Trefriw is derived from two ancient Welsh words meaning ‘healing town’.
 The area has been known since Roman times for its sulphur and iron-rich waters which are believed to have curative properties.

 The Trefriw Wells Spa pump room and bath house was built for Victorian visitors to ‘take the waters’.
-Although no longer open to the public, the Spa still uses the nutrient-rich water in its Spatone products.

 Prior to the introduction of the railway in 1868, the village had been an important trading centre and at one time was regarded as the biggest inland port in Wales.